 - First impressions are key!
-Smile, make good eye contact, offer a firm handshake, and greet the recruiter using his/her name (e.g., Mr./Ms./Dr.) - Be a good listener! - Don't sit down until you are invited to do so. - Avoid criticizing others and oversharing or being too personal. - Be positive, friendly, confident, and enthusiastic (but not gushy, fake, or arrogant). - Maintain direct eye contact during the interview. - Answer questions with examples of specific circumstances, action, and results achieved. - You may find that you are talking about 75% percent of the time.
-Be careful not to ramble, watch your grammar and avoid jargon, colloquialisms, slang. - If you aren't sure what the employer is asking, feel free to ask for clarification, and take time to think before you answer.
+Smile, make good eye contact, offer a firm handshake, and greet the recruiter using his/her name (e.g., Mr./Ms./Dr.) - · Be a good, active listener! - · Don't sit down until you are invited to do so. - · Avoid criticizing others and oversharing or being too personal. - Be positive, friendly, confident, authentic, and enthusiastic (not gushy, fake, or arrogant). - · Maintain direct eye contact during the interview. - Answer questions with examples of specific circumstances, actions, and results achieved.
+Don't just tell them, show them! - You may find that you are talking about 75% percent of the time.
+Be careful not to ramble, watch your grammar, and avoid jargon, colloquialisms, slang, expletives, interrupting. - Be aware of different interviewers' style.
+Some may give a lot of positive affirmation and others won't. - If you aren't sure what the employer is asking, feel free to ask for clarification, and take time to think before you answer. - As the interview comes to a close and you are asked if you have questions, always have a few prepared!
+Have at least 3 questions and ensure they are relevant and not questions that you could find the answers to through your own research.